roosmajustin/OC_Finder/README.md

 </a>

 TEST3
-OF_Finder is a computational tool using deep learning for osteoclast segmentation, classification, and counting.
+OC_Finder is a computational tool using deep learning for osteoclast segmentation, classification, and counting.

 Copyright (C) 2021 Xiao Wang*, Mizuho Kittaka*, Yilin He, Yiwei Zhang, Yasuyoshi Ueki, Daisuke Kihara, and Purdue University.